On this page

 For those interested in Florida PsyD programs but who aren’t seeking licensure, there are other accrediting bodies, including the National Association of School Psychologists (NASP) and the Psychological Clinical Science Accreditation System (PCSAS), with high standards.
 You can pursue a quality PsyD degree confidently in programs with these accreditations, but you cannot obtain licensure to practice psychology in Florida unless you attend an APA-accredited school.

-What to Know About Online PsyD Programs in Florida
+The Basics: Online PsyD Programs in Florida

 Entirely online Florida PsyD programs are rare, largely because the APA does not currently offer accreditation to fully online programs.
 You are more likely to locate programs with hybrid learning formats, like the program at National Louis University.
 On-campus PsyD programs are still the most common type in the state.